Towards Practical Verification of Machine Learning: The Case of Computer Vision Systems: Implementation

 \section{Implementation}

-Our implementation of \sys consists of 4,465 lines of Python code. \sys uses OpenCV, the popular image processing and vision library, to implement efficient image transformations.
+Our implementation of \sys consists of 8,057 lines of Python code. \sys uses OpenCV, the popular image processing and vision library, to implement efficient image transformations.
 All of our experiments are run on a Linux laptop with Ubuntu 16.04 (one Intel i7-6700HQ 2.60 GHz processor with 4 cores, 16 GB memory, and a NVIDIA GTX 1070 GPU).
-To significantly cut down verification time, we also implemented batch prediction~\cite{chollet2015keras}, using both GPU and CPU, to make the target computer vision system predict multiple images in parallel.
+To significantly cut down verification time by paralleling the verification process, we also implemented batch prediction~\cite{chollet2015keras}, using both GPU and CPU, to make the target computer vision system predict multiple images in parallel.

 We evaluate \sys with $12$ different safety properties with different transformations.
 We use \sys to verify $15$ total vision systems including $10$ popular pre-trained DNNs performing tasks like object recognition, autonomous driving, etc., and $5$ third-party blackbox image recognition services using API access.
 Table~\ref{tab:dataset_dnn} shows a summary of all $15$ computer vision systems and the corresponding datasets used for verification in our experiments.
 These systems can be categorized into three groups based on the tasks they perform and the type of access they provide (e.g., API access vs. the trained model).
 We describe them in detail below.